apache/airflow/docs/apache-airflow/howto/operator/python.rst

 different workers, it might happen that venvs are created on multiple workers individually.
 Also if the worker is started in a Kubernetes POD, a restart of the worker will drop the cache (assuming ``venv_cache_path`` is not on a persistent volume).

+In case you have problems during runtime with broken cached virtualenvs, you can influence the cache directory hash by setting the Airflow variable
+``PythonVirtualenvOperator.cache_key`` to any text.
+The content of this variable is uses in the vector to calculate the cache directory key.

 Note that any modification of a cached venv (like temp files in binary path, post-installing further requirements) might pollute a cached venv and the operator is not maintaining or cleaning the cache path.